 Our proprietary, next-generation technology, known as RNA interference or RNAi, uses the body’s natural biological pathways to silence genes in the liver with a high degree of selectivity and specificity.
 By targeting genes that contribute to serious diseases, we seek to address the underlying cause of illness and restore health.

-We are committed to delivering transformative therapies based on our GalXCTM RNAi platform to patients with rare inherited diseases involving the liver and for other therapeutic areas involving the liver such as viral infectious diseases, chronic liver diseases, and cardiovascular diseases.
+We are committed to delivering transformative therapies based on our GalXC platform to patients with rare inherited diseases involving the liver and for other therapeutic areas involving the liver, including rare diseases, chronic liver diseases, cardiovascular diseases, and viral infectious diseases.
 We have qualified dozens of disease-associated genes in clinical indications where we believe an RNAi-based inhibitor may provide substantial benefit to patients, providing expansive therapeutic opportunities.

 Our people are our strength.

 Dicerna brings together talented experts in biology, chemistry, clinical science and medicine.
 With decades of scientific and technical experience focused on RNAi technology, our team has the knowledge and experience needed to discover, develop and commercialize safe and effective therapies for patients with serious unmet medical needs.

 Our purpose is clear: delivering life-changing therapies as efficiently as possible to meet the urgent needs of people living with debilitating genetic diseases.

 |Listed on Nasdaq:||2014|